 A unit trust that specialises in UK equities is an example of a pooled investment vehicle.
 These vehicles are known as 'open ended'; when investors want to invest, the fund issues new units in exchange for cash paid by the investor.
 When existing investors want to withdraw, the fund redeems (repurchases) their units and pays out cash.
 The fund can therefore grow or shrink according to demand for its units.
-The fund manager invests the cash in UK shares and, if the fund is well managed and the value of UK equities increase, the value of the units in the fund will increase.
-Unit trusts and other investment vehicles are covered in chapter 16.
+The fund manager invests the cash in UK shares and, if the fund is well managed and the value of UK equities increases, the value of the units in the fund will increase.

+\rightarrow Unit trusts and other investment vehicles are covered in Chapter 16.

 Investment intermediaries also use derivative contracts to manage risk.
 A derivative is a financial contract 'derived' from an underlying asset in such a way that the price movements of the derivative and the underlying asset will be highly correlated over time.
-Derivative contracts can be used in a variety of ways:
+Derivative contracts can be used:

-- To speculate, i.e. make gains from anticipated movements in the price of an index or asset. - If the underlying asset is difficult to buy or has high costs associated with investing in it.
-For example, buying oil directly is expensive, but purchasing a derivative contract is less costly.

-Derivatives are covered in chapter 13.
+- to speculate, i.e. make gains from anticipated movements in the price of an index or asset; and - if the underlying asset is difficult to buy or has high costs associated with investing in it.
+For example, buying oil directly is expensive, but purchasing a derivative contract is less costly. - → Derivatives are covered in Chapter 13, Section 13.1.